 If plaque isn’t formed, cavities aren’t formed, and money doesn’t have to be dedicated to treatment for those cavities.
 Through this process, increased use of sugar-free gum can effectively reduce spending on dental care.

 Gum Could Save Billions Worldwide

 So what if everyone in the world chewed just one more piece of sugar-free gum a day?
 A recent study published in the American Journal of Dentistry tackled that question and came up with a staggering estimate: Worldwide, we would save 3.3 billion pounds on dental care.
 That’s 4.3 billion dollars!

 We have a lot of room for improvement when it comes to oral health care worldwide.
-A recent studied showed that globally, our oral health has not improved in 25 years.
+A recent studied showed that globally, our oral health has not improved in over 35 years.
 And while clearly sugar-free gum could make an impact on that, imagine what kind of impact improved oral hygiene and more accessible dental care could have.

 Because despite chewing gum’s benefits, it’s certainly not a replacement for good oral health routines.
 The best way to prevent cavities is to brush your teeth twice a day with a fluoride toothpaste, floss daily, and remember to see your dentist regularly for checkups and cleanings.

 Looking for an experienced dentist right here in Blue Bell, PA?
 Call (610) 272-0828 or contact us online to make an appointment.